farrencc/COTHROM_education/content/module_0/why_this_matters.md

 - **2017**: 1 constituency outside ±5%
 - **2023**: **15 constituencies outside ±5%** ⚠️

-This is the highest number in over 40 years.
+This is the highest number in over 40 years - and represents an **unprecedented crisis in representational equality**.
 ```

 ### What Does This Mean for You?